Lost in LA. Found in Japan

 More than a year ago, found Yuichi and Bita at a Meet-Up in Westwood; promising a lesson on how to live a life of joy and happiness.
 At the time, I was angry and singing the blues.

-Since then, these lovely, dedicated, teachers of Buddhism have become my dear friends; sharing insights about creating a more harmonious world for ourselves on a day-to-day basis.
+Since then, these lovely, dedicated, teachers of Buddhism in Japan, have become my dear friends; sharing insights about creating a more harmonious world for ourselves on a day-to-day basis.

-Over the years, as an Angelino, I’ve been exposed to meditation and Zen Buddhism and I’m still not sure if any are Hindu, Tibetan or Chinese.
+LA has exposed me to meditation and Zen Buddhism and I’m still not sure if any are Hindu, Tibetan or Chinese.

 During a chat on an extended bus trip in Thailand, another writer surmised that my beliefs were aligned most with the Tao.
 Maybe so, but I’ve never conscientiously been exposed to the Tao, so how would I know to follow it?

 In Thailand, it’s hard to miss large and small incense burning shrines in the city and countryside.
 Ceremonial Buddhist offerings play an essential part in the fabric of daily life.
-Thai Buddhist celebrations take place all year, like the day to honor their elders, vegetarian month, and my favorite, Songkran the wet Buddhist New Year There are Lantern celebrations, where your dreams and disappointments sail away into the night sky.
-I’ve never learned much more about Thai Buddism beyond their celebrations or chanting in temples.
+Thai Buddhist celebrations take place all year; the day to honor their elders, vegetarian month, and my favorite, Songkran the wet Buddhist New Year.
+Lantern celebrations, lift your dreams and disappointments away as they sail away into the night sky.
+I’ve never learned much more about Thai Buddhism beyond their celebrations or chanting in temples.
+Something to look forward to.

 Not so in Japan.
 Japanese Buddhism is completely different from any other.
 Not to be confused with Shinto, which is not Buddhism but a religion based on a belief in nature, evidenced in the natural surroundings of beauty in Japan.
 Shinto existed before Buddhism came to Japan from China, by way of India, and Shinto is still practiced by some Japanese today.